Blendify/blender-manual/trunk/blender_docs/manual/animation/keyframes/visualization.rst

    materializing the keyframes of their bones
    (i.e. only the paths of keyed bones at a given frame get a yellow dot at this frame).
 Keyframe Numbers
-   When enabled, you'll see the numbers of the displayed keyframes - so this option is obviously only valid when *Show Keys* is enabled.
+   When enabled, you will see the numbers of the displayed keyframes - so this option is obviously only valid when *Show Keys* is enabled.

 Cache